Strings in C

 There are several ways to create strings in C:

-📝 This program shows 4 different ways to declare strings and prints each one.
+▶ Try it: Shows 4 different ways to declare strings.
 Note the difference between arrays and pointers!

 char name[10] = "Alice" — Allocates 10 bytes, stores "Alice" + \0 (6 bytes used, 4 empty).